hansioan/slidebasedocs/user/pages/02.human_enhancers/03.results/docs.md

 ##### View Overlaps
 This shows predicted target promoter(s) of the enhancer, and SNP overlaps.
 Enhancer-promoter pairs are predicted based on genomic distance and CAGE co-expression, expressed as Pearson’s correlation tests.
-An enhancer-promoter prediction is shown when the distance from an enhancer center to a TSS summit is within 500 kbp and the Pearson correlation adjusted P-value (FDR) is < 10-5 (as in [Andersson et al.](http://dx.doi.org/doi:10.1038/nature12787) ).
-If an enhancer-promoter overlap exists, the TSS can be further inspected by clicking on the promoter annotation and going to Slidebase promoter/TSS selector.
+An enhancer-promoter prediction is shown when the distance from an enhancer center to a TSS summit is within 500 kbp and the Pearson correlation adjusted P-value (FDR) is < 10<sup>-5</sup> (as in [Andersson et al.](http://dx.doi.org/doi:10.1038/nature12787) ).
+If an enhancer-promoter overlap exists, the TSS can be further inspected by clicking on the promoter annotation and going to SlideBase [promoter/TSS results page](http://slidebase.binf.ku.dk/docs/human_promoters/results) for that promoter.

 An enhancer-SNP overlap occurs when the distance from an enhancer center and a SNP location is within 200 bp.
 If an enhancer-SNP overlap exists the SNP can be further inspected by clicking on the SNP id.